Our Committee

 Committee Member

-I have lived and worked in the Great Southern Region for most of my life.
+Ted has lived and worked in the Great Southern Region for most of his life.

-I finished my schooling in Albany, then entered employment with the City of Albany, the Western Australian Police Service and now working in the Mining sector.
+He finished his schooling in Albany, then entered employment with the City of Albany, the Western Australian Police Service and is now working in the Mining sector.

-I have very strong family connections with my immediate and extended families and I am wanting to grow as a future leader within my family and for my people.
+He has very strong family connections with his immediate and extended families and is wanting to grow as a future leader within his family and for his people.

 Cass Lynch